MikeHopcroft/Einstein/documentation/test.md

 ## Managing VMs

+The persona for this section is the `Data Scientist`.

 Key points
 * Data scientists need to interactively explore sample data to gain insights into feature extraction and model design.
 * Interactive access through VMs deployed to cluster.